ibm-cloud-docs/EventStreams/eventstreams133.md

     ```
     {: codeblock}

-3. Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} using the Enterprise or Standard+ plans.
+3. Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} using the Enterprise or Standard plans.
 (The CLI does not support the deprecated Standard plan.)
 Select one of the following methods:

   * To create an instance from the IBM Cloud console, enter this URL in a browser: https://cloud.ibm.com/catalog/services/event-streams